Polk PSW111 Review-The Little Sub That Could

-What happened was at my job a few months back, there was a huge yard sale; and when I say huge, I mean huge.
+What happened was at my job a few months back there was a huge yard sale where I just so happened to go take a look.

 Now I don’t know about you, but I love a good yard sale; you never know what you’ll find.

 So imagine my surprise when I’m looking around and spot speakers at the end of this one table.

 Unfortunately, they were just normal computer speakers.
 Behind them though was more audio equipment, and that’s when things got interesting.
 I see home theater speakers, receivers, and all kinds of cool stuff.